theosanderson/viralphylo-exercises/content/section-1/1b copy 2.md

 {{% question %}}
-What residue is present at Spike position 681 in the strain of the virus that originally emerged in China?
+What residue is present at Spike position 681 in the strain of the virus that originally emerged in Wuhan?
 {{% /question %}}
 {{<answerbox key="fdddsfd" >}}